QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 institution *failing*, which is quite different from an individual customer being hacked.
-Moreover, even though many financial institutions have their own cybercrime policies, rarely, if ever, do they explicitly guarantee reimbursement in the event that a customer gets hacked rather than the institution itself.
+Moreover, even though many financial institutions have their own cybercrime policies, rarely, if ever, do they explicitly guarantee reimbursement in the event that a *customer* gets hacked (rather than the institution itself).

 Carol looked into how thieves might actually try to steal her hard-earned wealth and was surprised to learn that they have all sorts of ploys that she had never even considered.
-For example, she had assumed that any theft would, at the very least, have to involve transferring money out of her account.
-That seemed like a safe basic assumption.
+For example, she had assumed that any theft would, at the bare minimum, have to involve transferring money out of her account.
+That seems like a safe assumption.
 But then she read about "pump and dump" attacks, where thieves buy up some penny stock, hack into innocent people's brokerage accounts, then use the victims' funds to buy that same penny stock, "pumping" up its price so that the thieves can "dump" their shares on the